pluralsight/hydra/README.md

 This README file only contains basic definitions and set up instructions.

 ## Building Hydra
-Hydra is build using [SBT](http://www.scala-sbt.org/).
+Hydra is built using [SBT](http://www.scala-sbt.org/).
 To build Hydra, run:

 ```
 sbt clean compile